Drug and Alcohol Service privacy notice

 When we collect your personal data, we rely on the following legal bases:

-When we collect your ‘special categories of personal data’, (such as health, race, ethnicity, sexual orientation) we rely on the following legal bases:
+When we collect your ‘special categories of personal data’, (such as health and wellbeing) we rely on the following legal bases:

-We rely on the Public Health and Research conditions from Schedule 1 of the Data Protection Act 2018 when relying on Article(9)(2)(h) to process your special category data.
+We rely on the Public Health, health or social care purposes and research conditions from Schedule 1 of the Data Protection Act 2018 when relying on Article(9)(2)(h) to process your special category data.

 We take the following appropriate safeguards in respect of your special category data when relying on the conditions above: